 You may come up with a different naming pattern.
 But whatever you do, be sure you stick to your pattern so that this doesn’t get unnecessarily confusing.

 I typically save budget events as all-day events because they show up better on the calendar interface.
 And since there’s probably no particular time associated with budget due dates, you don’t need to worry about assigning them an hour deadline.

 Next, you’ll want to set up the event as repeating, assuming you get paid on a regular schedule.
 To do this, check the box next to “Repeat.”
 Then, set up your repeating parameters.
-In this case, we’re saying I get paid monthly on the 15th of the month, so my parameters look like this:
+In this case, we’re saying I get paid monthly on the 15th of the month.

 Now in our imaginary calendar, we’re going to follow these same steps to include an every-other-Friday paycheck for my husband.
 For an every-other-week paycheck, your repeat parameters will look like this:

-	As you can see, this parameter makes the event automatically show up on the calendar multiple times in a month:
+This parameter makes the event automatically show up on the calendar multiple times in a month.

 Now you’ve got your paychecks entered.
 In just a bit, I’ll give some tips below for entering variable income or paychecks that aren’t always the same.